Catalysis in Action via Elementary Thermal Operations: Simplifications for initial orderings monotonic in energy levels: proof of Theorem

-The technical proof of Lemma \ref{lemma:nice_order} can be sketched in the following steps: \begin{itemize} \item Firstly, we introduce a specific series of $\beta$-swaps that transforms an initial $\beta$-ordering to a target ordering (Definition~\ref{def:standard_formation}). \item This structure, which we refer to as the \emph{standard formation}, is then shown to be equivalent to any $\beta$-swap series, where i) all swaps are \emph{neighbouring} to initial states of the form Eq.~\eqref{eq:mono_order} and ii) each swap is applied \emph{at most once} (Lemma~\ref{lemma:standard_form}). \item Finally, to prove Lemma~\ref{lemma:nice_order}, we show that whenever the initial $ \beta $-ordering is monotonic in energy, then a transformation that is not according to a standard formation always leads to a non-extremal state.
-This Lemma allows us to conclude that the number of extremal points for such a $ \clSeto(\pstate) $ is at most $ d! $, similar to that of $ \clSto (\pstate)$. \end{itemize}
+The technical proof of Thm.~\ref{thm:nice_order} can be sketched in the following steps: \begin{itemize} \item Firstly, we introduce a specific series of $\beta$-swaps that transforms an initial $\beta$-ordering to a target ordering (Def.~\ref{def:standard_formation}). \item This structure, which we refer to as the \emph{standard formation}, is then shown to be equivalent to any $\beta$-swap series, where i) all swaps are \emph{neighbouring} to initial states of the form Eq.~\eqref{eq:mono_order} and ii) each swap is applied \emph{at most once} (Lemma~\ref{lemma:standard_form}). \item Finally, to prove Thm.~\ref{thm:nice_order}, we show that whenever the initial $ \beta $-ordering is monotonic in energy, then a transformation that is not according to a standard formation always leads to a non-extreme state.
+This Lemma allows us to conclude that the number of extreme points for such a $ \clSeto(\pstate) $ is at most $ d! $, similar to that of $ \clSto (\pstate)$. \end{itemize}

-\begin{definition} (Standard formation) Given a tuple of $d$-dimensional $ \beta $-orderings $ (\pi,\pi') $, a standard formation is a $\beta$-swap series $\vec{\beta}_{\rm sf}$ that transforms an initial state $ \pstate $ with an order $\pi$ into some final state $ \pstate' $ having an order $\pi^\prime$, with the construction below: \begin{enumerate} \item Set an initial index of $ j=1 $, and identify $ m $ such that $\pi^\prime_j = \pi_{m}$.
+\begin{definition}[Standard formation] Given a tuple of $d$-dimensional $ \beta $-orderings $ (\pi,\pi') $, a standard formation is a $\beta$-swap series $\vec{\beta}_{\rm sf}$ that transforms an initial state $ \pstate $ with an order $\pi$ into some final state $ \pstate' $ having an order $\pi^\prime$, with the construction below: \begin{enumerate} \item Set an initial index of $ j=1 $, and identify $ m $ such that $\pi^\prime_j = \pi_{m}$.
 If $m=j$, define $\vec\beta^{(j)}$ as an identity.
 Otherwise, since $ \pi_{1},\cdots,\pi_{m-1} $ are already occupied by $ \pi^{\prime}_{1},\cdots,\pi^{\prime}_{m-1} $, we get $ m>j $.
 Then, define a swap-series $\vec\beta^{(j)} = \beta^{(\pi_{j},\pi_{m})}\beta^{(\pi_{j+1},\pi_{m})}\cdots\beta^{(\pi_{m-1},\pi_{m})}$.
 Note that these swaps are always neighbouring when applied to a state initially having the order $\pi$, due to Eq.~\eqref{eq:order_after_swap1}.
 After $ j=1 $ round, this swap series will take the initial ordering $ \pi $ to the new ordering $ (\pi_1',\pi_1,\cdots,\pi_{m-1},\pi_{m+1},\cdots,\pi_d) $ if $ \vec{\beta}^{(1)}\neq\mathbb{1} $. \item Iterate the above step for $ j=2,\cdots,d-1 $, defining $\lbrace \vec\beta^{(j)}\rbrace_{j=1}^{d-1}$. \end{enumerate} The standard formation series is then simply the concatenation

 By construction, there is no repetition of a swap in this series and they are all neighbouring when applied to an initial state with the order $\pi$. \end{definition}

 \begin{mybox}{An example of the standard formation} For the orderings $ \pi = 1234 $ and $ \pi'=4231 $, the standard formation is $ \vec{\beta}_{\rm sf} = \vec{\beta}^{(3)}\vec{\beta}^{(2)}\vec{\beta}^{(1)} $, where